-General plan of the structure of the eukaryotic.
+General plan of the structure of a eukaryotic.
 Who are eukaryotes and prokaryotes: comparative characteristics of cells of different kingdoms.
-DNA structure and function
+Structure and functions of DNA

-Select the heading Biology Biology Tests Biology.
+Select the Biology section Biology tests Biology.
 Question answer.
-To prepare for the UNT Educational-methodical manual in biology 2008 Educational literature in biology Biology-tutor Biology.
-Reference materials Human anatomy, physiology and hygiene Botany Zoology General biology Extinct animals of Kazakhstan Vital resources of mankind Actual causes of hunger and poverty on Earth and the possibilities of their elimination Food resources Energy resources Book for reading on botany Book for reading on zoology Birds of Kazakhstan.
-Volume I Geography Tests in geography Questions and answers on the geography of Kazakhstan Tests, answers in geography for applicants to universities Tests on geography of Kazakhstan 2005 Information History of Kazakhstan Tests on the History of Kazakhstan 3700 tests on the history of Kazakhstan Questions and answers on the history of Kazakhstan Tests on the history of Kazakhstan 2004 Tests on the history of Kazakhstan 2005 Tests on the history of Kazakhstan 2006 Tests on the history of Kazakhstan 2007 Textbooks on the history of Kazakhstan Questions of the historiography of Kazakhstan Questions of the socio-economic development of Soviet Kazakhstan Islam on the territory of Kazakhstan.
+To prepare for the UNT Educational and methodological manual in biology 2008 Educational literature in biology Biology-tutor Biology.
+Reference materials Human anatomy, physiology and hygiene Botany Zoology General biology Extinct animals of Kazakhstan Vital resources of humanity The actual causes of hunger and poverty on Earth and the possibilities of eliminating them Food resources Energy resources A book for reading on botany A book for reading on zoology Birds of Kazakhstan.
+Volume I Geography Geography tests Questions and answers on the geography of Kazakhstan Test tasks, answers on geography for applicants to universities Tests on the geography of Kazakhstan 2005 Information History of Kazakhstan Tests on the History of Kazakhstan 3700 tests on the history of Kazakhstan Questions and answers on the history of Kazakhstan Tests on the history of Kazakhstan 2004 Tests on the history of Kazakhstan 2005 Tests on the history of Kazakhstan 2006 Tests on the history of Kazakhstan 2007 Textbooks on the history of Kazakhstan Questions of the historiography of Kazakhstan Questions of the socio-economic development of Soviet Kazakhstan Islam on the territory of Kazakhstan.
 Historiography of Soviet Kazakhstan (essay) History of Kazakhstan.
-A textbook for students and schoolchildren.
-THE GREAT SILK ROAD IN THE TERRITORY OF KAZAKHSTAN AND SPIRITUAL CULTURE IN VI-XII centuries Ancient states on the territory of Kazakhstan: Uysuns, Kangly, Hunnu Kazakhstan in antiquity Kazakhstan in the Middle Ages (XIII - 1st half of the 15th centuries) Kazakhstan as part of the Golden Horde Kazakhstan in the era of Mongol rule Tribal unions of Saks and Sarmatians Early medieval Kazakhstan (VI-XII centuries .)
-Medieval states on the territory of Kazakhstan in the XIV-XV centuries ECONOMY AND URBAN CULTURE OF EARLY MEDIEVAL KAZAKHSTAN (VI-XII centuries) Economy and culture of the medieval states of Kazakhstan in the XIII-XV centuries.
-BOOK FOR READING ON THE HISTORY OF ANCIENT WORLD Religious beliefs.
-The spread of Hunnu Islam: archeology, the origin of culture, ethnic history Hunnic necropolis Shombuuziin Belcheer in the mountains of the Mongolian Altai School course on the history of Kazakhstan August coup on August 19-21, 1991 INDUSTRIALIZATION Kazakh-Chinese relations in the 19th century Kazakhstan during the years of stagnation (60-80s ) KAZAKHSTAN IN THE YEARS OF FOREIGN INTERVENTION AND THE CIVIL WAR (1918-1920) Kazakhstan in the years of perestroika Kazakhstan in the new time KAZAKHSTAN IN THE PERIOD OF CIVIL CONFRONTATION OF THE NATIONAL LIBERATION MOVEMENT OF 1916 CIVIL LIBERATION IN 1916 KAZAKHSTAN KAZAKHSTAN IN THE USSR Kazakhstan in the second half of the 40s - mid 60s.
-Social and political life of KAZAKHSTANTS IN THE GREAT PATRIOTIC WAR Stone Age Paleolithic (Ancient Stone Age) 2.5 million-12 thousand BC COLLECTIVIZATION INTERNATIONAL SITUATION OF INDEPENDENT KAZAKHSTAN National liberation uprisings of the Kazakh people in the 18th-19th centuries.
-INDEPENDENT KAZAKHSTAN PUBLIC AND POLITICAL LIFE IN THE 30s.
+Textbook for students and schoolchildren.
+THE GREAT SILK ROAD ON THE TERRITORY OF KAZAKHSTAN AND SPIRITUAL CULTURE IN THE VI-XII centuries.
+Ancient states on the territory of Kazakhstan: Uysuns, Kanglys, Xiongnu Kazakhstan in ancient times Kazakhstan in the Middle Ages (XIII - 1st half of the 15th centuries) Kazakhstan as part of the Golden Horde Kazakhstan in the era of Mongol rule Tribal unions of the Sakas and Sarmatians Early medieval Kazakhstan (VI-XII centuries .)
+Medieval states on the territory of Kazakhstan in the XIV-XV centuries ECONOMY AND URBAN CULTURE OF EARLY MEDIEVAL KAZAKHSTAN (VI-XII centuries) Economy and culture of the medieval states of Kazakhstan XIII-XV centuries.
+BOOK TO READ ON THE HISTORY OF THE ANCIENT WORLD Religious beliefs.
+The spread of Islam by the Xiongnu: archaeology, the origin of culture, ethnic history The Hunnic necropolis of Shombuuziin Belcheer in the mountains of the Mongolian Altai School course on the history of Kazakhstan August coup August 19-21, 1991 INDUSTRIALIZATION Kazakh-Chinese relations in the 19th century Kazakhstan during the years of stagnation (60-80s ) KAZAKHSTAN DURING THE YEARS OF FOREIGN INTERVENTION AND THE CIVIL WAR (1918-1920) Kazakhstan during the years of perestroika Kazakhstan in modern times KAZAKHSTAN DURING THE CIVIL CONTROL NATIONAL LIBERATION MOVEMENT OF 1916 KAZAKHSTAN DURING FEBRUARY TH REVOLUTION AND OCTOBER COUP OF 1917 KAZAKHSTAN AS PART OF THE USSR Kazakhstan in the second half of the 40s - mid-60s.
+Social and political life KAZAKHSTAN PEOPLE IN THE GREAT PATRIOTIC WAR Stone Age Paleolithic (Old Stone Age) 2.5 million - 12 thousand BC.
+COLLECTIVIZATION INTERNATIONAL SITUATION OF INDEPENDENT KAZAKHSTAN National liberation uprisings of the Kazakh people in the 18th-19th centuries.
+INDEPENDENT KAZAKHSTAN SOCIAL AND POLITICAL LIFE IN THE 30s.
 INCREASING THE ECONOMIC POWER OF KAZAKHSTAN.
-Socio-political development of independent Kazakhstan Tribal unions and early states on the territory of Kazakhstan Proclamation of the sovereignty of Kazakhstan Regions of Kazakhstan in the early Iron Age Reforms of governance in Kazakhstan SOCIO-ECONOMIC DEVELOPMENT IN THE NINETE-BEGINNING OF THE XX CENTURY Middle Ages STATES IN THE PERIOD OF THE XIV-III CENTURY OF THE MEDIUM.
-Kazakhstan in the XIII-first half of the XV centuries Early medieval states (VI-IX centuries) Strengthening the Kazakh Khanate in the XVI-XVII centuries ECONOMIC DEVELOPMENT: ESTABLISHMENT OF MARKET RELATIONS History of Russia HISTORY OF THE FATHERLAND XX CENTURY 1917 NEW RUNNING POLICY ) Perestroika THE WINNING POWER (1945-1953) THE RUSSIAN EMPIRE IN WORLD POLITICS.
+Socio-political development of independent Kazakhstan Tribal unions and early states on the territory of Kazakhstan Proclamation of the sovereignty of Kazakhstan Regions of Kazakhstan in the early Iron Age Reforms of management of Kazakhstan SOCIO-ECONOMIC DEVELOPMENT IN THE 19TH-EARLY XX CENTURY Middle Ages STATES IN THE FLOWING PERIOD OF THE MIDDLE AGES (X-XIII centuries) Kazakhstan in the XIII-first half of the XV centuries Early medieval states (VI-IX centuries) Strengthening the Kazakh Khanate in the XVI-XVII centuries ECONOMIC DEVELOPMENT: ESTABLISHMENT OF MARKET RELATIONS History of Russia HISTORY OF THE FATHERLAND XX CENTURY 1917 NEW ECONOMIC POLICY THE THAW FIRST RUSSIAN REVOLUTION CIA (1905-1907 ) PERESTROIKA THE VICTORY POWER (1945-1953) THE RUSSIAN EMPIRE IN WORLD POLITICS.
 FIRST WORLD WAR RUSSIA AT THE BEGINNING OF THE XX CENTURY Political parties and social movements at the beginning of the XX century.
-RUSSIA BETWEEN REVOLUTION AND WAR (1907-1914) ESTABLISHMENT OF A TOTALITARIAN STATE IN THE USSR (1928-1939) Social Studies Various study materials Russian language Russian language tests Questions and answers in Russian language Textbooks on Russian language Rules of the Russian language
+RUSSIA BETWEEN REVOLUTION AND WAR (1907-1914) CREATION OF A TOTALITARIARY STATE IN THE USSR (1928-1939) Social studies Various materials for studying Russian language Tests in the Russian language Questions and answers in the Russian language Textbooks in the Russian language Rules of the Russian language

-The content of any cell is separated from the external environment by a special structure - plasma membrane (plasmalemma).
+The contents of any cell are separated from the external environment by a special structure - plasma membrane (plasmalemma).
 This isolation allows you to create a very special environment inside the cell, unlike what surrounds it.
-Therefore, processes that do not occur anywhere can occur in the cell, they are called vital processes.
+Therefore, processes that do not occur anywhere else can occur in the cell; they are called life processes.

-The internal environment of a living cell, limited by the plasma membrane, is called cytoplasm.
-It includes hyaloplasm(basic transparent substance) and cell organelles, as well as various non-permanent structures - inclusion.
-Organelles that are in any cell also include ribosomes, on which there is protein synthesis.
+The internal environment of a living cell, bounded by the plasma membrane, is called cytoplasm.
+It includes hyaloplasm(basic transparent substance) and cell organelles, as well as various non-permanent structures - inclusions.
+Organelles that are present in any cell also include ribosomes, where it happens protein synthesis.

 The structure of eukaryotic cells.

-Eukaryotes are organisms whose cells have a nucleus.
-Core- this is the very organelle of the eukaryotic cell, in which the hereditary information recorded in the chromosomes is stored and from which it is rewritten.
+Eukaryotes- These are organisms whose cells have a nucleus.
+Core- this is the very organelle of the eukaryotic cell in which the hereditary information recorded in the chromosomes is stored and from which the hereditary information is transcribed.
 Chromosome is a DNA molecule integrated with proteins.
-The core contains nucleolus- a place where other important organelles involved in protein synthesis are formed - ribosomes.
-But ribosomes are only formed in the nucleus, and they work (i.e., synthesize protein) in the cytoplasm.
-Some of them are freely located in the cytoplasm, and some attach to membranes, form a mesh, which is called endoplasmic.
+The core contains nucleolus- the place where other important organelles involved in protein synthesis are formed - ribosomes.
+But ribosomes are only formed in the nucleus, and they work (i.e. synthesize protein) in the cytoplasm.
+Some of them are free in the cytoplasm, and some are attached to membranes, forming a network, which is called endoplasmic.

 Ribosomes- non-membrane organelles.

-Endoplasmic reticulum is a network of tubules bounded by membranes.
+Endoplasmic reticulum is a network of membrane-bounded tubules.
 There are two types: smooth and granular.
-Ribosomes are located on the membranes of the granular endoplasmic reticulum, so proteins are synthesized and transported in it.
-And the smooth endoplasmic reticulum is the place for the synthesis and transport of carbohydrates and lipids.
+Ribosomes are located on the membranes of the granular endoplasmic reticulum, so proteins are synthesized and transported there.
+And the smooth endoplasmic reticulum is the site of synthesis and transport of carbohydrates and lipids.
 There are no ribosomes on it.

-For the synthesis of proteins, carbohydrates and fats, energy is needed, which is produced in the eukaryotic cell by the "energy stations" of the cell - mitochondria.
+The synthesis of proteins, carbohydrates and fats requires energy, which is produced in the eukaryotic cell by the “energy stations” of the cell - mitochondria.

-Mitochondria- two-membrane organelles in which the process of cellular respiration is carried out.
-Organic compounds are oxidized on mitochondrial membranes and chemical energy accumulates in the form of special energy molecules (ATP).
+Mitochondria- double-membrane organelles in which the process of cellular respiration occurs.
+Organic compounds are oxidized on mitochondrial membranes and chemical energy is accumulated in the form of special energy molecules (ATP).

 There is also a place in the cell where organic compounds can accumulate and from where they can be transported - this is Golgi apparatus, system of flat membrane bags.
-It is involved in the transport of proteins, lipids, carbohydrates.
-In the Golgi apparatus, organelles of intracellular digestion are also formed - lysosomes.
+It is involved in the transport of proteins, lipids, and carbohydrates.
+The Golgi apparatus also produces organelles for intracellular digestion - lysosomes.

-Lysosomes- one-membrane organelles, characteristic of animal cells, contain enzymes that can break down proteins, carbohydrates, nucleic acids, lipids.
+Lysosomes- single-membrane organelles, characteristic of animal cells, contain enzymes that can break down proteins, carbohydrates, nucleic acids, and lipids.

-A cell may contain organelles that do not have a membrane structure, for example, ribosomes and cytoskeleton.
+A cell may contain organelles that do not have a membrane structure, such as ribosomes and a cytoskeleton.

-Cytoskeleton- This is the musculoskeletal system of the cell, includes microfilaments, cilia, flagella, a cell center that produces microtubules and centrioles.
+Cytoskeleton- this is the musculoskeletal system of the cell, includes microfilaments, cilia, flagella, the cell center, which produces microtubules and centrioles.

-There are organelles that are characteristic only of plant cells - plastids.
-There are: chloroplasts, chromoplasts and leukoplasts.
-The process of photosynthesis takes place in chloroplasts.
+There are organelles characteristic only of plant cells - plastids.
+There are: chloroplasts, chromoplasts and leucoplasts.
+The process of photosynthesis occurs in chloroplasts.

-In plant cells also vacuoles- Cell waste products, which are reservoirs of water and compounds dissolved in it.
-The eukaryotic organisms include plants, animals, and fungi.
+In plant cells also vacuoles- waste products of the cell, which are reservoirs of water and compounds dissolved in it.
+Eukaryotic organisms include plants, animals and fungi.

 The structure of prokaryotic cells.

-Prokaryotic cells are small in size and retain genetic material in the form of a circular DNA molecule (nucleoid).
-Prokaryotic organisms include bacteria and cyanobacteria, formerly called blue-green algae.
+Prokaryotic cells are small in size and store genetic material in the form of a circular DNA molecule (nucleoid).
+Prokaryotic organisms include bacteria and cyanobacteria, which were formerly called blue-green algae.

-Protein synthesis in prokaryotes occurs on ribosomes.
-There are few organelles in prokaryotic cells.
+Protein synthesis in prokaryotes occurs at ribosomes.
+Prokaryotic cells have few organelles.

-Hypotheses of the origin of eukaryotic cell organelles.
+Hypotheses of the origin of organelles of eukaryotic cells.

-Prokaryotic cells appeared on Earth earlier than eukaryotic ones.
+Prokaryotic cells appeared on Earth earlier than eukaryotic cells.

-2) The invaginating hypothesis- claims that the origin of the eukaryotic cell comes from the fact that the ancestral form was an aerobic prokaryote.
-Organelles in it arose as a result of invagination and detachment of parts of the membrane with subsequent functional specialization in the nucleus, mitochondria, chloroplasts of other organelles.
+2) Intussusception hypothesis- states that the origin of the eukaryotic cell comes from the fact that the ancestral form was an aerobic prokaryote.
+The organelles in it arose as a result of invagination and detachment of parts of the shell, followed by functional specialization into the nucleus, mitochondria, chloroplasts of other organelles.

-Eukaryotic cells from the simplest organisms to the cells of higher plants and mammals, differ in the complexity and diversity of the structure.
-Typical eukaryotic cell does not exist, but common features can be distinguished from thousands of cell types.
+Eukaryotic cells from the simplest organisms to the cells of higher plants and mammals, they are distinguished by the complexity and diversity of structure.
+Typical eukaryotic cell does not exist, but common features can be identified from thousands of cell types.
 Each eukaryotic cell consists of cytoplasm and nucleus.

 Structure eukaryotic cell.

-Plasmalemma(cell membrane) of animal cells is formed by a membrane covered from the outside with a layer of glycocalyx 10-20 nm thick.
+Plasmalemma(cell membrane) of animal cells is formed by a membrane covered on the outside with a layer of glycocalyx 10-20 nm thick.
 Plasmalemma performs delimiting, barrier, transport and receptor functions.
 Due to the property of selective permeability, the plasmalemma regulates the chemical composition of the internal environment of the cell.
 The plasmalemma contains receptor molecules that selectively recognize certain biologically active substances (hormones).
-In layers and layers, adjacent cells are retained due to the presence of different types of contacts, which are represented by sections of the plasmalemma that have a special structure.
-From the inside, the cortical (cortical) layer is adjacent to the membrane cytoplasm with a thickness of 0.1-0.5 microns.
+In layers and layers, neighboring cells are held together due to the presence of different types of contacts, which are represented by sections of the plasmalemma that have a special structure.
+The cortical layer is adjacent to the membrane from the inside cytoplasm thickness 0.1-0.5 microns.

 Cytoplasm.
-In the cytoplasm, there is a number of formed structures that have regular structural and behavioral features at different periods of the cell's life.
+The cytoplasm contains a number of formed structures that have regular features of structure and behavior at different periods of the life of the cell.
 Each of these structures has a specific function.
-Hence, they were compared with the organs of the whole organism, in connection with which they received the name organelles, or organelles...
-Various substances are deposited in the cytoplasm - inclusions (glycogen, fat drops, pigments).
+Hence their comparison with the organs of the whole organism arose, and therefore they received the name organelles, or organoids.
+Various substances are deposited in the cytoplasm - inclusions (glycogen, fat droplets, pigments).
 The cytoplasm is permeated with membranes endoplasmic reticulum.

-Endoplasmic reticulum (EMF)...
+Endoplasmic reticulum (EDR).
 The endoplasmic reticulum is a branched network of channels and cavities in the cytoplasm of a cell, formed by membranes.
 On the membranes of the channels there are numerous enzymes that ensure the vital activity of the cell.
 There are 2 types of EMF membranes - smooth and rough.
-On membranes smooth endoplasmic reticulum there are enzyme systems involved in fat and carbohydrate metabolism.
-Main function rough endoplasmic reticulum- protein synthesis, which is carried out in ribosomes attached to membranes.
-Endoplasmic reticulum- This is a general intracellular circulation system, through the channels of which substances are transported inside the cell and from cell to cell.
+On membranes smooth endoplasmic reticulum There are enzyme systems involved in fat and carbohydrate metabolism.
+Main function rough endoplasmic reticulum- protein synthesis, which occurs in ribosomes attached to membranes.
+Endoplasmic reticulum- this is the general intracellular circulatory system, through the channels of which substances are transported inside the cell and from cell to cell.

 Ribosomes carry out the function of protein synthesis.
 Ribosomes are spherical particles with a diameter of 15-35 nm, consisting of 2 subunits of unequal sizes and containing approximately equal amounts of proteins and RNA.
 Ribosomes in the cytoplasm are located or attached to the outer surface of the membranes of the endoplasmic reticulum.
-Depending on the type of synthesized protein, ribosomes can combine into complexes - polyribosomes...
+Depending on the type of protein synthesized, ribosomes can be combined into complexes - polyribosomes.
 Ribosomes are present in all types of cells.

 Golgi complex.
-The main structural element Golgi complex is a smooth membrane that forms packets of flattened cisterns, or large vacuoles, or small vesicles.
-The cisterns of the Golgi complex are connected to the channels of the endoplasmic reticulum.
-Proteins, polysaccharides, and fats synthesized on the membranes of the endoplasmic reticulum are transported to the complex, condense inside its structures and "packaged" in the form of a secretion ready for release, or are used in the cell itself during its life.
+Main structural element Golgi complex is a smooth membrane that forms packets of flattened cisterns, or large vacuoles, or small vesicles.
+The cisternae of the Golgi complex are connected to the channels of the endoplasmic reticulum.
+Proteins, polysaccharides, and fats synthesized on the membranes of the endoplasmic reticulum are transported to the complex, condensed inside its structures and “packaged” in the form of a secretion, ready for release, or used in the cell itself during its life.

 Mitochondria.
-The general distribution of mitochondria in the animal and plant world indicates the important role that mitochondria play in the cage.
-Mitochondria have the form of spherical, oval and cylindrical bodies, can be filiform.
+The universal distribution of mitochondria in the animal and plant world indicates the important role that mitochondria playing in a cage.
+Mitochondria have the shape of spherical, oval and cylindrical bodies, and can be filamentous.
 The size of mitochondria is 0.2-1 microns in diameter, up to 5-7 microns in length.
-The length of filamentary forms reaches 15-20 microns.
-The number of mitochondria in the cells of different tissues is not the same, there are more of them where synthetic processes are intense (liver) or energy expenditure is high.
+The length of the filamentous forms reaches 15-20 microns.
+The number of mitochondria in the cells of different tissues is not the same; there are more of them where synthetic processes are intense (liver) or energy costs are high.
 The mitochondrial wall consists of 2 membranes - outer and inner.
-The outer membrane is smooth, and partitions - ridges, or cristae - extend from the inner to the inside of the organoid.
-Numerous enzymes involved in energy metabolism are located on the membranes of the cristae.
-The main function of mitochondria - synthesis of ATP.
+The outer membrane is smooth, and septa - ridges, or cristae - extend from the inner membrane into the organoid.
+The membranes of the cristae contain numerous enzymes involved in energy metabolism.
+Main function of mitochondria - ATP synthesis.

-Lysosomes- small oval bodies with a diameter of about 0.4 microns, surrounded by one three-layer membrane.
-Lysosomes contain about 30 enzymes capable of cleaving proteins, nucleic acids, polysaccharides, lipids, and other substances.
-The breakdown of substances using enzymes is called lysis, therefore the organoid is named lysosome...
+Lysosomes- small oval bodies with a diameter of about 0.4 µm, surrounded by one three-layer membrane.
+Lysosomes contain about 30 enzymes that can break down proteins, nucleic acids, polysaccharides, lipids and other substances.
+The breakdown of substances using enzymes is called lysis, which is why the organoid is named lysosome.
 It is believed that lysosomes are formed from the structures of the Golgi complex or directly from the endoplasmic reticulum.
-Functions of lysosomes : intracellular digestion of nutrients, destruction of the structure of the cell itself during its death during embryonic development, when embryonic tissues are replaced with permanent ones, and in a number of other cases.
+Functions of lysosomes : intracellular digestion of nutrients, destruction of the structure of the cell itself when it dies during embryonic development, when embryonic tissues are replaced with permanent ones, and in a number of other cases.

 Centrioles.
 The cell center consists of 2 very small cylindrical bodies located at right angles to each other.
-These little bodies are called centrioles...
+These bodies are called centrioles.
 The centriole wall consists of 9 pairs of microtubules.
-Centrioles are capable of self-assembly and belong to the self-reproducing organelles of the cytoplasm.
-Centrioles play an important role in cell division: they start the growth of microtubules that form the spindle of division.
+Centrioles are capable of self-assembly and belong to the self-replicating organelles of the cytoplasm.
+Centrioles play an important role in cell division: they begin the growth of microtubules that form the division spindle.

 Core.
 The nucleus is the most important component of the cell.
-It contains DNA molecules and therefore performs two main functions: 1) storage and reproduction of genetic information, 2) regulation of metabolic processes in the cell.
+It contains DNA molecules and therefore performs two main functions: 1) storage and reproduction of genetic information, 2) regulation of metabolic processes occurring in the cell.
 Lost cell core, cannot exist.
-The nucleus is also incapable of independent existence.
-Most cells have one nucleus, but 2-3 nuclei can be observed in one cell, for example, in liver cells.
-There are known multinucleated cells with several tens of nuclei.
+The core is also incapable of independent existence.
+Most cells have one nucleus, but 2-3 nuclei can be observed in one cell, for example in liver cells.
+Multinucleated cells with the number of nuclei of several dozen are known.
 The shapes of the nuclei depend on the shape of the cell.
-The nuclei are spherical, multi-bladed.
-The core is surrounded by a shell consisting of two membranes with the usual three-layer structure.
+The kernels are spherical and multi-lobed.
+The core is surrounded by a shell consisting of two membranes having the usual three-layer structure.
 The outer nuclear membrane is covered with ribosomes, the inner membrane is smooth.
-The main role in the vital activity of the nucleus is played by the metabolism between the nucleus and the cytoplasm.
-The contents of the nucleus include nuclear juice, or karyoplasm, chromatin and nucleolus.
-The composition of nuclear juice includes various proteins, including most of the enzymes of the nucleus, free nucleotides, amino acids, products of the activity of the nucleolus and chromatin, moving from the nucleus to the cytoplasm.
-Chromatin contains DNA, proteins and is a coiled and compacted sections of chromosomes.
-Nucleolus is a dense rounded body located in the nuclear juice.
+The main role in the life of the nucleus is played by the exchange of substances between the nucleus and the cytoplasm.
+The contents of the nucleus include nuclear sap, or karyoplasm, chromatin and the nucleolus.
+The composition of nuclear sap includes various proteins, including most nuclear enzymes, free nucleotides, amino acids, products of the activity of the nucleolus and chromatin, moving from the nucleus to the cytoplasm.
+Chromatin contains DNA, proteins and represents spiralized and compacted sections of chromosomes.
+Nucleolus It is a dense round body located in the nuclear juice.
 The number of nucleoli ranges from 1 to 5-7 or more.
-Nucleoli are present only in non-dividing nuclei; during mitosis, they disappear, and after the completion of division, they are formed again.
-The nucleolus is not an independent cell organoid; it lacks a membrane and forms around the chromosome region in which the rRNA structure is encoded.
+Nucleoli are present only in non-dividing nuclei; during mitosis they disappear, and after completion of division they are formed again.
+The nucleolus is not an independent cell organelle; it lacks a membrane and is formed around the region of the chromosome in which the rRNA structure is encoded.
 Ribosomes are formed in the nucleolus, which then move into the cytoplasm.
-Chromatin lumps, granules and reticular structures of the nucleus are called, which are intensely stained with some dyes and are different in shape from the nucleolus.
+Chromatin are called lumps, granules and network-like structures of the nucleus, which are intensely stained with some dyes and differ in shape from the nucleolus.

 Signs